 By focusing on quality over quantity of brands, Coca-Cola intends to streamline its beverage portfolio by retiring some brands and directing resources to popular ones.
 More than half of company’s 400 master brands are single-country brands that generate only two percent of the overall revenue.

 So far in 2020, Coca-Cola stock has declined 13 percent, with the average price target of $54.67 reflecting an upside of about 14 percent over the coming year.

 PepsiCo was also not immune from the pandemic, but its snack food business has helped it remain stable despite several challenges.
 PepsiCo’s Q2 revenue declined to $15.9 billion, only a 3.1 percent year-over-year decrease.

 More consumers ate in avoided dining out, driving the demand for PepsiCo’s food snack business.
 Frito-Lay North America grew seven percent and company gained significant market share in the salty, savory and macro-snack sector.
 A standout company was Quaker Foods North America, whose revenue surged 23 percent.

-Overall, the segment’s soda volumes fell ten percent and non-soda volumes were down eight percent.
-On the brighter side, the company gained market share in ready-to-drink coffee, tea and enhanced water.
-Also, Pepsi Zero Sugar and Bubly delivered double-digit growth.
+Like Coca-Cola, the segment’s soda volumes fell ten percent and non-soda volumes were down eight percent.
+But, PepsiCo gained market share in the ready-to-drink coffee, tea and enhanced water sectors.
+Also, two of PepsiCo’s most popular beverage brands — Pepsi Zero Sugar and Bubly — delivered double-digit growth.

 The Better Beverage Stock